 Got limited time?
 See Old Town and other areas of San Diego with a quick tour.
 It’s the best way to experience the best of San Diego!

 Explore San Diego at your own pace!
-Visit more than 100 points of interest in San Diego and Coronado on a full-day hop-on hop-off narrated tour.
-Jump on board one of the green or orange trolleys and ride around town, seeing the best sites in San Diego.
+Visit more than 100 points of interest with a Gold, Silver, or Platinum pass to this hop-on hop-off narrated tour.
+Jump on one of the green or orange trolleys and ride around town, seeing the best sites in San Diego.

 Old Town San Diego history and museums